espressif/developer-portal/content/blog/2024/12/esp32-s3-deep-learning-gesture-recongition/index.md

 ## Experimental Results

-The gesture recognition system on the ESP32-S3 demonstrates strong performance across multiple metrics, including accuracy and model runtime.
-A qualitative evaluation was conducted to further validate its effectiveness.
+The gesture recognition system on the ESP32-S3 achieves a model loading time of 225 ms and a single inference time of 150 ms, resulting in a total runtime of approximately 375 ms per gesture.
+A qualitative evaluation was conducted to validate its performance across relevant metrics, including accuracy and model runtime.

 The pre-quantization model exhibited high accuracy across eight gesture categories, effectively distinguishing between gestures such as "palm" and "fist."
 This floating-point model serves as the baseline for subsequent optimization steps.

-After applying INT8 quantization, the model size was significantly reduced while maintaining high accuracy.
+After applying INT8 quantization, model size was reduced from 157KB (ONNX format) to 67.2KB (.espdl format) after applying INT8 quantization while maintaining high accuracy.
 Gesture images from the dataset were accurately recognized, and even images sourced from the Internet performed well after preprocessing.

 {{< figure
     default=true